If you are connected to the digital world, you might have heard about the term “Influencer.” So, who are influencers actually?

 One such influencer is Bashar J Katou, who has nearly 1 million followers on Instagram.
 He is an entrepreneur, social media influencer, Youtube star, and public speaker.
 Well known as the seven-figure Amazon FBA seller, he is also the founder of BJK university.
 He often uploads selling tips, planning, strategies, success stories, and selling tips on his Youtube channel.

 The influencer niches have expanded from lifestyle, food, beauty, etc., to animals.
 Now, pets are not limited to cats and dogs alone.
-They include hamsters, hedgehogs, horses, etc. Top animal influencers have sponsorship, engagement rates, and large followings.
+They include hamsters, hedgehogs, horses, etc. Top pet bloggers have sponsorship, engagement rates, and large followings.

 So far, we have talked about the most famous types of influencers, but there are many other types of influencers that may coincide with your brand.
 They can be like photography, social activists, gadgets, and the list goes on.
 To attain the best out of your influencer marketing campaign, you need to get in touch with the most appropriate one.